Friday, August 1, 2014

 Last Wednesday, a federal judge in California declared the state's administration of the death penalty to be unconstitutional.
 Critical to the decision are the delays in exercise of the dealth penalty in California, which currently run up to 25 years after sentencing.
 Finding such delays to violate the 8th's amendment's prohibition on cruel and unusual punishment, the Court looks only to domestic precedent and does not explicitly address human rights law.
 However, as litigation of this issue continues in California and elsewhere, we can expect that the human rights arguments will gain wider attention.

 There is also substantial international jurisprudence on the human rights impact of prolonged time on death row.
 The European Court of Human Rights has found excessive delays in death penalty administration to constitute torture and inhumane treatment in violation of the European Convention of Human Rights.
-According to Columbia Professor Sarah Cleveland, quoted in the New York Times in 2011, “Although concerns about the human impact of excessive time spent on death row have received little attention in this country, the ‘death row phenomenon’ — including lengthy time on death row — has been recognized as inhuman punishment and illegal throughout Europe since the 1980s.”
+According to Columbia Professor Sarah Cleveland, quoted in the New York Times in 2011, “the ‘death row phenomenon’ — including lengthy time on death row — has been recognized as inhuman punishment and illegal throughout Europe since the 1980s.”
 A number of scholarly articles and advocacy reports synthesize this research on the "death row phenomenon."

 Friday, July 18, 2014